danieltrolezi/danieltrolezi/README.md

 ## 🐘 ⚙️ 🚀 🐳 🌐 What's here

 There's not much, but You'll find a mix of projects here, from small scripts to full applications.
-My repositories include notes, examples, and guides that I hope will be helpful to others.
+My repositories include notes, examples, and guides that I hope will be helpful to others, but mostly myself 🤠.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...